panispani/3DReconstruct/README.md

 https://vision.in.tum.de/data/datasets/rgbd-dataset/file_formats
 then you have t and R of the camera, how do I reverse it again? for all the points.
 But how do you find the 3D position of each pixel using a depth map?
 That's another question
 There is conversion code given some depth factor..

+- just output 3D point cloud for each frame, then remove background and combine all frames from all videos in geometric registration.. you only use slam to put them in the same coordinate frame but you don't really put them in a single frame

+- practical kinect calibration